rfalias/project_zomboid_bot/index.md

 # Usage
 ```
 AdminCommands:
+  pzsetaccess     Set the access level of a specific user.
+ModeratorCommands:
+  pzgetsteamid    Lookup steamid of user
   pzkick          Kick a user
   pzsave          Save the current world
   pzservermsg     Broadcast a server message
-  pzsetaccess    Set the access level of a specific user.
   pzsteamban      Steam ban a user
   pzsteamunban    Steam unban a user
   pzteleport      Teleport a user to another user
   pzunwhitelist   Remove a whitelisted user
   pzwhitelist     Whitelist a user
   pzwhitelistall  Whitelist all active users
 UserCommands:
   pzdeathcount    Get the total death count of a player
+  pzdeaths        Get the total death count of al players
   pzgetoption     Get the value of a server option
+  pzlistmods      List currently installed mods
   pzplayers       Show current active players on the server
+  pzrequestaccess Request access to the PZ server.
+A password will be DMd to ...
 ​No Category:
   help            Shows this message

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.